astropy/astropy-APEs/APE5.rst

 `astropy.coordinates` subpackage for v0.4 and beyond.
 It is a synthesis of a feedback received from previous versions of the `coordinates` subpackage and related discussion on astropy-dev and coordinates-related pull requests.
-The base idea is to split the current coordinate class heirarchy into three sets of classes.  data "representation" classes, "low-level" classes that serve both as descriptions of coordinate frames *and* containers around the data, and a "high- level"  class that uses the low-level classes for actual functionality, but
+The base idea is to split the current coordinate class hierarchy into three sets of classes.  data "representation" classes, "low-level" classes that serve both as descriptions of coordinate frames *and* containers around the data, and a "high- level"  class that uses the low-level classes for actual functionality, but